Journal of Vestibular Research

-The Journal of Vestibular Research is a peer-reviewed journal that publishes experimental and observational studies, review papers, and theoretical papers based on current knowledge of the vestibular system.
+The Journal of Vestibular Research is a peer-reviewed journal that publishes experimental and observational studies, review papers, theoretical papers based on current knowledge of the vestibular system, and letters to the Editor.
 The subjects of the studies can include experimental animals, normal humans, and humans with vestibular or other related disorders.

 Study topics can include the following:

 - Neurophysiology of balance, including the vestibular, ocular motor, autonomic, and postural control systems

 - Anatomy of vestibular, vestibulo-ocular, vestibulo-spinal, and vestibulo-autonomic pathways